iterative/dvc.org/content/docs/dvclive/ml-frameworks/pytorch.md

-If you are using [DistributedDataParallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) (DDP) to parallelize training over multiple processes, be sure to call DVCLive only in the rank 0 process.
+If you are using [DistributedDataParallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) (DDP) to parallelize training over multiple processes, call DVCLive only in the rank 0 process.
 The
 [Lightning callback](/doc/dvclive/ml-frameworks/pytorch-lightning) will do this automatically.
 You can also write your own code so that it only calls DVCLive in the rank 0 process: